davidgundry/explicit-framing/materials/questions.md

 Responses on a 6 point likert scale: 1 = "strongly disagree" to 6 = "strongly agree"

-1. When I was using the game, it felt like I was playing rather than doing an experiment
+1. When I was using the app, it felt like I was playing rather than doing an experiment
-2. I would characterize my experience with the game as playing
+2. I would characterize my experience with the app as playing
 3. I was playing a game rather than doing an experiment
-4. (R) Using the game felt like doing an experiment
+4. (R) Using the app felt like doing an experiment

 ## Enjoyment